Table of Contents

 Let me introduce you to Income Protection for contractors and Serious Illness Cover, two potentially very good friends of yours if you’re struck down with a bad illness that leaves you unable to work for more than a few weeks.

-Income Protection is a type of insurance that pays you up to 75 percent of your salary if you’re unable to do your job because of any sickness, disability or injury.
+Income Protection is a type of insurance that pays you up to 75 percent of your salary if you’re unable to do your job because of ANY sickness, disability or injury.

-The important bits here: up to 75 percent, and because of any sickness, disability or injury.
+• because of any sickness, disability or injury.

 Serious Illness Cover, on the other hand, offers a tax-free lump sum if you’re out of work because of one of the serious illnesses covered in your policy.

-The tax-free lump sum can be as much as you like, depending on how much you want to pay, so it can seem like a solid plan – but the definitions of what illnesses are actually covered can be tricky to satisfy.
-For example, they might cover one type of cancer but not another – and if you get the ‘another’, there’s nada in it for you.
+The tax-free lump sum can be as much as you like, depending on how much cover you want to buy, so it can seem like a solid plan – but the definitions of what illnesses are actually covered can be tricky to satisfy.

 No Bueno.